Katsukuten/Harmonia-LM/README.md

 <img width="4200" height="3000" alt="umap_2d_initial-True" src="https://github.com/user-attachments/assets/81d5a0b3-aabe-42f2-8b0d-a4f180cc0c3e" /><img width="4200" height="3000" alt="umap_3d_initial-True" src="https://github.com/user-attachments/assets/5119ca04-3f8a-4045-965e-09928e11fc31" />

 **Post-Training State & Scale Discovery:** The models successfully warp their latent spaces to group tokens by functional family (Pitch, Velocity, Duration, TimeShift).
 More impressively, by applying Modulo 12 arithmetic to the Pitch tokens, we observe that the 4096-context model autonomously reconstructed the chromatic scale and isolated the **C Major scale** structurally, proving it "learned" music theory purely from statistical token co-occurrences.
+The dataset augmentation seems to be responsible for this, more than the widening of the context window.

 For the **2048-context** model :